web64/spacy-norwegian/README.md

-# Instructions for training Norwegian Spacy models
+# Instructions for training Norwegian models for use in Spacy

+NOTE: This is still a work-in-progress!

 ## Setup
 Start by cloning this repository